Normalized topological indices discriminate between architectures of branched macromolecules

-Secondary structures of the three RNA sequences are sampled from their thermal ensembles (Methods) and then mapped to trees using either the simple or the RAG method.
+Secondary structures of the three RNA sequences are sampled from their thermal ensembles ({Methods and Appendix}) and then mapped to trees using either the simple or the RAG method.
 While the RAG method (Fig.~\ref{fig:3}d) results in trees on average two thirds the size of those obtained using the simple method (Fig.~\ref{fig:3}a), the $(\ABC^*,H_2^*)$ space allows us to compare the RNA topologies resulting from the two mapping methods (panels (b) and (e) of Fig.~\ref{fig:3}).
 For both methods we observe that the three RNA sequences are separated in the phase space along the $H_2^*$ axis.
 The compact BlShV genome occupies large $H_2^*$ values, the non-compact BVQ genome occupies small $H_2^*$ values, and the random RNA sequence is located in-between the two.
 The $\ABC^*$ index, on the other hand, shows the differences between the two mapping methods.
-For the simple method, most trees acquire values of $\ABC^*$ close to zero.
-For the RAG method, however, the $\ABC^*$ values of both RNA genomes are distributed along the entire range of values; $\ABC^*$ values of the random RNA, while non-zero, remain small and in this way differ from both biological RNAs.
+For the simple method, most trees acquire values of $\ABC^*$ close to zero, {showing little fluctuation between the structures sampled from the thermal ensemble}.
+For the RAG method, however, the $\ABC^*$ values of both RNA genomes are distributed along the entire range of values, {implying larger thermal fluctuations between the structures}; $\ABC^*$ values of the random RNA, while non-zero, remain small and in this way differ from both biological RNAs.
 These differences can be traced to the proportion of degree $2$ nodes produced by the two mapping methods, as the simple method (Fig.~\ref{fig:3}c) results in approximately twice as many degree $2$ nodes than the RAG method (Fig.~\ref{fig:3}f).